Skip to content

 • schema_overrides (Optional[dict[str, Any]], default: None ) –

-If specified, then columns in schema_overrides will be given the specified types
+Must be used in conjunction with a source.
+If specified, then columns in schema_overrides will be given the specified types.
+(Pixeltable will attempt to infer the types of any columns not specified.)

 • on_error (Literal['abort', 'ignore'], default: 'abort' ) –